threader/PC-Tuning/docs/post-install.md

 ## Interrupt Affinity

 By default, CPU 0 handles the majority of DPCs & interrupts for several devices which can be viewed in a xperf dpcisr trace.
 This is not desirable as there will be a latency penalty because many processes & system activities are scheduled on the same core.
-We can use ``C:\prerequisites\Interrupt-Affinity-Tool.exe`` to set an interrupt affinity policy to the USB, GPU & NIC driver, which are two of many devices responsible for the most DPCs/ISRs, to offload them onto another core.
+We can use ``C:\prerequisites\Interrupt-Affinity-Tool.exe`` to set an interrupt affinity policy to the USB, GPU & NIC driver, which are few of many devices responsible for the most DPCs/ISRs, to offload them onto another core.
 They all require testing as you may do more harm than good if it is set to a weaker or equally as busy core.

 - The correct device can be identified by cross-checking the ``Location Info`` with the ``Location`` in the ``properties > general`` section of a device in device manager